fauzankhann/OnlineRestaurantApp/README.md

 ﻿# OnlineRestaurantApp
-Developed front-end and back-end of a online ordering restaurant store, with proper administerator and user logins.
+Developed front-end and back-end of a online ordering restaurant store, with proper admin & user logins.